Erotemic/shitspotter/README.rst

 Roady - (2016-04-29 - ) - Adopted in 2023, Roady is the newest addition to the
 pack, and his bio will be updated as we learn more about him.
 He is an Australian Cattle Dog (Blue Healer) with tons of energy and tons of poopy.
+Roadies likes include: fetching the ball, staring deeply into eyes, pets, and invading personal space.
+Roadies dislikes include: dropping the ball, others not paying attention to him, and spinach.

 ..
 An Image of Roady
 .. image:: https://i.imgur.com/yaZi5bO.jpg